Quasilinear SPDEs via rough paths: Deterministic Analysis

 \begin{definition} Let $\frac{1}{2}<\alpha<1$ and $I\in\mathbb{N}$.
 We say that a function $u$ is modelled after the functions $(v_1,\cdots,v_I)$ of $(x,a_0)$ according to the functions $(a_1,\cdots,a_I)$ and $(\sigma_1,\cdots,\sigma_I)$ provided there exists a function $\nu$ (which because of $2\alpha>1$ is easily seen to be unique) such that

 is finite.
 Here and in the sequel we use Einstein's convention of summation over repeated indices. \end{definition}

 Note that imposing (\ref{1.3}) also for distant points $x$ and $y$ is consistent with periodicity despite the non-periodic term $(y-x)_1$ since by $\alpha\ge\frac{1}{2}$ the latter is dominated by $d^{2\alpha}(x,y)$ for $d(x,y)\ge 1$.
 Note also that (\ref{1.3}) is reminiscent of a H\"older norm: In case of $(\sigma_1,\cdots,\sigma_I)=0$, the finiteness of (\ref{1.3}) implies that $u$ is continuously differentiable in $x_1$ and that $\nu(x)=\partial_1u(x)$ so that $M$ turns into the parabolic $C^{2\alpha}$-norm of $u$.
 In this spirit, Step \ref{L2aS0} in the proof of Lemma \ref{L2a} shows that the modelledness constant $M$ in (\ref{1.3}) controls the $(2\alpha-1)$-H\"older norm of $\nu$, provided $x\mapsto\sigma_i(x)v_i(\cdot,a_i(x))$ is $\alpha$-H\"older continuous with values in $C^\alpha$.
-In addition, in the presence of periodicity, $M$ also controls the $\alpha$-H\"older norm of $u$ and the supremum norm of $\nu$, which are of lower order, cf Step \ref{L2aS-1} in the proof of Lemma \ref{L2a}.
+In addition, in the presence of periodicity, $M$ also controls the $\alpha$-H\"older norm of $u$ and the supremum norm of $\nu$, which are of lower order, cf. Step \ref{L2aS-1} in the proof of Lemma \ref{L2a}.

 The following lemma shows that the notion of modelledness in Definition \ref{D1} is well-behaved under sufficiently smooth nonlinear {\it pointwise} transformation; it will be used in the proof of Theorem \ref{Theo}.
-It is essentially identical to \cite[Proposition 4]{GubinelliControlling}, which in turn is a consequence of Taylor's formula; because of the minor modifications due to the presence of a more general model, we reproduce the proof.
+It is essentially identical to \cite[Proposition 4]{GubinelliControlling}, which in turn is a consequence of Taylor's formula; and we omit the proof.